iterative/dvc.org/static/docs/commands-reference/push.md

 for these commands.

 The `dvc push` command allows one to upload data to remote storage.
-It doesn't update any modified changes in the code or DVC-files.
-The changes made in the the files or addition of any new file still needs to be saved by using `git commit` and `git push`.
+It doesn't save any changes in the code or DVC-files.
+Those should be saved by using `git commit` and `git push`.

 Under the hood a few actions are taken: